yig/graphics101-pipeline/README.md

 the JSON scene files as needed.
 Tangent-space normal mapping will require you to modify C++ code (`mesh.cpp`'s `computeTangentBitangent()` and `fancyscene.cpp`'s `vaoFromOBJPath()`).

-    * You should have filled in `mesh.cpp`'s other functions in the previous homework on [meshes](https://github.com/yig/graphics101-meshes).

 * Build and run and test that it is working correctly.
 Here are the JSON scene files that will verify your output.